Last Updated: December 12, 2024

 Illness and Death

-Craig Sager was diagnosed with acute myeloid leukemia in April of 2014 and had to miss the entire 2014 NBA playoffs.
-During basketball coverage on April 20, 2014, all coaches with games on that day gave "get well" messages to Sager between quarters.
-His son, Craig II, did the sideline interview with San Antonio Spurs coach, Gregg Popovich, between the third and fourth quarters to air a special message to his father.
+Sager was diagnosed with acute myeloid leukemia in April 2014 and had to miss the entire 2014 NBA playoffs.
+During basketball coverage on April 20, 2014, all coaches with games on that day gave "get well" messages to Craig between quarters.
+His son, Craig II, did the sideline interview with San Antonio Spurs coach Gregg Popovich between the third and fourth quarters to air a special message to his father.
 The "NBA on TNT" crew also paid a special tribute to Sager by wearing suits similar to his gaudy outfits from the past.
-Craig Sager died at the age of 65 and was memorialized on that evening of December 15, 2016, during the game broadcast between the Milwaukee Bucks and Chicago Bulls.
+Craig died at the age of 65 and was memorialized on that evening of December 15, 2016, during the game broadcast between the Milwaukee Bucks and Chicago Bulls.
 Players from each team wore tribute T-shirts during warmups designed to look like Sager's signature suits, and Gregg Popovich gave a statement before the game lauding Craig for his expertise and courage.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.